dangoslen/dangoslen-me-site/content/blog/whats-the-point-of-blameless-postmortems.md

 ---
 path: /whats-the-point-of-blameless-postmortems
 date: 2023-05-08T21:13:12
-title: Whats the Point of Blamess Postmortems?
+title: Whats the Point of Blameless Postmortems?
-description:
+description: The way we respond to incidents says a lot about our culture.
+Are are we learning from our mistakes and accidents or creating a culture of fear?
 keywords:
+  - blameless postmortems
+  - postmortems in software
-  - keyword
+  - learning culture
 tags:
+  - leadership
-  - tag
+  - whats the point
 image: "../assets/chuttersnap-Odc4dcsjUBw-unsplash.jpeg"
 ---